Bringing foresight to API management to leverage digital marketplaces

 In just over a year, THIS worked with Schneider’s Enterprise Architecture (EA) team to create an integration backbone for its global IT systems to open up Schneider’s application programming interfaces (APIs).
 It decided on an API-driven solution because:

-- they are more open and well documented
+- They are more open and well documented

-- can often be self-provisioned, which makes them better suited to consumption by partners, and,
+- Can often be self-provisioned, which makes them better suited to consumption by partners, and,

-- because of their strong business affinity, the APIs themselves can be marketed as products.
+- Because of their strong business affinity, the APIs themselves can be marketed as products.

 On the business side, Schneider’s EA team and THIS worked with the firm’s business strategy leaders to identify monetization opportunities for each unit.